selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

 * What is a local repository ?

-  A local repository contains all dependencies and artifacts that has been download and needed for the user in his projects.
+  A local repository contains all dependencies and artifacts that have been download and needed for the user in his projects.
 It can be dependencies that was made by the user or someone else.

 * Where is the default local repository ?